WinterFest at Canada’s Wonderland: A Visitor’s Guide

 For those who visit Canada’s Wonderland multiple times in a year, the best value lies in the Gold Pass.

 The Gold Pass includes unlimited access to Canada’s Wonderland during the regular season, SplashWorks, Halloween Haunt, and WinterFest.
-Purchasing a Gold Pass now will include all the events in the remaining 2024 and full 2025 season!
+Purchasing a Gold Pass usually includes all the events in the remaining season, plus the new season.

 It’s an excellent investment if you plan to attend several events throughout the year.
 The more you visit, the more you’ll appreciate the value of the season’s pass.